SamMonk/data-bot/README.md

 # data-bot

+The data sources for the various monkcode.com sites.

 Harvesting data automatically

+Start with capturing data from the internet about subjects that matter to us:

-Start with capturing data in both sqlite and JSON for https://finance.yahoo.com/screener/6039bb71-c189-4b62-ab6d-6dbd659495bb?count=25&offset=25
+I prefer to keep small data sets in json and sqlite for larger datasets.

-craigslist and facebook markeplace analysis, marklet research
+I also have some preference for postgres if I need a shared central database with the ability to search spatial data.

 #### Geocoding
 https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html